Doug Gwosdz

 Doug Wayne Gwosdz (/guːʃ/ GOOSH; born June 20, 1960), nicknamed "Eyechart", is an American former professional baseball catcher.

 Gwosdz played during four seasons at the Major League Baseball (MLB) for the San Diego Padres.
 He was drafted by the Padres in the 2nd round of the 1978 MLB draft.
 Gwosdz played his first professional season with their Class-A (Short Season) Walla Walla Padres in 1978, and his last with the Cincinnati Reds' Triple-A Nashville Sounds in 1989.

+His nickname is because his last name resembles a line on an eyechart.